KatiePi12/messageQueue/README.md

 # messageQueue

-Applicaion to chandle with message queue using Java language.
+Application to chandle with message queue using Java language.